Kinoma/SourceDocumentation/kinomajs_documentation_writer’s_guide.md

 Although the reader can of course refer back to such sections at any time, they are likely to be consulted less often over time, and will generally not be accessed the same way as a Reference document or section or a Glossary (with the reader looking up specific details or definitions).
 Consistent with this, subheads within these sections are generally more functional (describing a feature or task) than reference-like (referring only to an API entity by name).

-These sections would ideally go down only two levels below their top level—for example, to a level like 2.1.1—although one more (unnumbered) level down is available in a pinch.
+These sections would ideally go down only two levels below their top level, although one more (unnumbered) level down is available in a pinch.
 Broadly speaking, the higher-level a section, the lengthier it (including any subsections) should be.
 Whatever a section’s level, there should be some introductory text before its first subsection, if any (in other words, no two headings in a row without intervening text).

 To the fullest extent reasonable, the connection between any heading and the introduction immediately following it should be obvious.
 If, for example, a heading includes a term or concept not explained until several paragraphs later (or worse, never explicitly mentioned in the entire section), it could confuse the reader.